Chapter Eight: Behind every mystery lies another mystery

 Geoff opened his eyes and gave Jacintha a glance.
 With a smile, he whispered, “Quiet, Jackie.
 I’m trying to hear the sound of any disturbance in the Water.”
 And then he closed his eyes and to all appearances seemed to be asleep again.

 Oh.
 Jacintha felt embarrassed.
 And then felt annoyed.
 He could have told her that beforehand!
 But before she could do anything, Geoff whispered again.
 “Look sharp.
 I’m hearing something.”

 Jacintha focused on the waters just beyond their mystery woman.
 There was nothing . . . nothing . . . nothing . . . and then with a start she saw something!
 Were they waves, or . . . no, the disturbance was giving off heat relative to the surrounding waters.
 Jacintha watched in fascination as a pattern of disturbances developed.
-It looked like the worm was passing back and forth in the waters, just barely broaching the surface.
+It looked like the wyrm was passing back and forth in the waters, just barely breaching the surface.

 The disturbances increased.
 The worm began showing above the surface, first a little, and then more and more of its length was disclosed.
 Jacintha was impressed.
 The creature surely was long, maybe even longer than sixty feet.
 It was hard to judge.
 And then it became a lot easier.
 The head and tail of the creature both rose well above the surface.
 Jacintha patted the assault rifle at her side as she wondered at its size.
 It looked enormous.